 What about all the digital photos in a cloud account?
 What is owned and by whom?
 What can the family member access and obtain after a death?

 It was our turn to start

 I am the person in charge of paying the bills at home.
-I started cataloging our accounts, passwords, and details such as “this payment comes out of the bank automatically on the 15th of each month” or “this account auto-renews each May”.
-This is a living document that evolves over time and needs real time upkeeping.
+I started cataloging our accounts, passwords, and details such as “this payment come out of the bank automatically on the 15th of each month” or “this account auto-renews each May”.
+This is a living document that evolves over time and needs real-time upkeeping.